MansiShah710/Regression/README.md

 Next, I built a multiple linear regression model considerung the effect of TV and radio ads on sales.
 This increased the R^2 to 0.89.

 Finally, I check the interaction between TV and radio and consider that in the model.
 This helps increase the R^2 to 0.97 and brings the RMSE to 0.7.

+## Logistic Regression

+### Dataset
+The dataset being used is the Breast cancer classification dataset.

+### Objective
+The objective is to classify if a breast cancer diagnosis is malign or benign.